University of California College of the Law, San Francisco

-The University of California College of the Law, San Francisco (UC Law SF or UC Law) is a public law school in San Francisco, California, United States.
-It was formerly known as the University of California, Hastings College of the Law (UC Hastings) from its founding in 1878 until its renaming in 2023.

-Founded in 1878 by Serranus Clinton Hastings, UC Law SF was the first law school of the University of California as well as one of the first law schools established in California.
-Although part of the University of California, UC Law SF is not directly governed by the Regents of the University of California.
+The University of California College of the Law, San Francisco (UC Law San Francisco or UC Law SF) is a public law school in San Francisco.
+It was formerly known as the University of California, Hastings College of the Law (UC Hastings).
+The school was founded in 1878 by Serranus Clinton Hastings, the first chief justice of the Supreme Court of California.
+It was the first law school established by the University of California and one of the earliest law schools in California.
+Although UC Law SF is legally affiliated with the University of California system, it is not governed directly by the Regents of the University of California.

 History

 Founding of the law school

-In 1878, Serranus Clinton Hastings, the first chief justice of California, gave $100,000 to be used to create the law school that once bore his name.
+In 1878, Serranus Clinton Hastings donated $100,000 for the creation of a law school.
 He arranged for the enactment of a legislative act on March 26, 1878, to create the Hastings College of the Law as a separate legal entity affiliated with the University of California.
 This was apparently intended for compatibility with Section 8 of the university's Organic Act, which authorized the board of regents to affiliate with independent self-sustaining professional colleges.
 Another reason for making the gift in this fashion was that Hastings desired to impose certain conditions on his gift, while "policy and law dictated that a free-gift could not be hedged by power of reversion."